LiberTEM/LiberTEM/docs/source/gsoc.rst

 The easiest path is our Gitter channel: https://gitter.im/LiberTEM/Lobby

-E-Mail: `Dieter Weber d.weber@fz-juelich.de <mailto:d.weber@fz-juelich.de>`_, `Alexander Clausen a.clausen@fz-juelich.de <mailto:a.clausen@fz-juelich.de>`_
+E-Mail: `Dieter Weber <mailto:d.weber@fz-juelich.de>`_ `Alexander Clausen <mailto:a.clausen@fz-juelich.de>`_

 Just drop a message!
-We are based in Germany (UTC+1 / UTC+2) and are generally active during the day. :-)
+We are based in Germany (UTC+1 / UTC+2) and are generally active during the day.

 Getting started
 ---------------

 If you have questions, please ask freely: Supporting users and constributors has a high priority for us and your questions help us improve our documentation.
 Our development is currently moving very quickly.
 We are planning to complete our documentation when a few major features have left the prototype stage.
 For that reason it is always a good idea to be in touch directly.

 Installation
 ~~~~~~~~~~~~